laurshack/BAE305-SP24-Lab9/Home.md

 1. Write a function to move the robot forward and backward depending on distance from an object.
 2. Tune the system as needed by adjusting the values of Kp, Ki, and Kd.

-The final code should look like the following:
+The final code should look similar to the following:
 ``` c++
 #include <PID_v2.h>